Blindcrake: History

 Burkett compiled a memoir of a former parlourmaid at Isel Hall, Miss May Moore (I Was Only A Maid – the life of a remarkable woman, Firpress Ltd., Workington), who also featured in a Border TV documentary filmed at the Hall in 1997.
 May Moore was in service to Sir Wilfred and Lady Lawson in the 1920s, from the age of 13.
 As well as cleaning and other duties, she was persuaded to drive the family Daimler to Carlisle to collect provisions when she was 14 years old.
 May was later head housemaid in Coniston, regularly cycling the 39 mi across the Lake District to visit her mother in Blindcrake.
-Whilst at Coniston she was befriended by Beatrix Potter (Mrs. Heelis), cutting her hair, sewing clothes and cleaning at Hilltop.
+While at Coniston she was befriended by Beatrix Potter (Mrs. Heelis), cutting her hair, sewing clothes and cleaning at Hilltop.
 May finally returned to Skiddaw View, Blindcrake, to help her sister in looking after her mother and spent the rest of the 17 years of her working life as a machinist at a local clothing factory.
 After retirement she helped out at Isel Hall as a guide – recounting at first hand, with a remarkable facility to relive past events, the way of life in the early part of the 20th century.
 The village hosted a 90th birthday party for her in the village hall in 1997.
 Moore died in 2003 at the age of 96.

 Blindcrake has seven grade-II listed dwellings, mostly built in the early 18th century.
 In 1750 the Isel estate built a row of cottages in Blindcrake.
 The two end cottages were used in the 19th century for bacon curing (downstairs) and a primitive Methodist meeting room (upstairs).
 In 1894 the Methodist group bought the building and made it into a chapel; it is now a private home.
 The village hall is housed in the remainder of this row.
 Allison House, a large farmhouse built in 1724, is named after the Allison family who were prominent in the area.
 Blindcrake Hall, in the middle of the village, is another large house that dates from the same period (1728).
 Thorneycroft is reputedly the oldest building in the village, bearing a datestone of 1613.